stratdev3/SimpleW/documentation/docs/api-request.md

                 }
             }

-            return "the file has been uploaded";
+            return "the file has been uploaded and saved to server";
         }

     }